Aṅgulimāla: Youth

-In most texts, Aṅgulimāla is born in Sāvatthī, in the brahman (priest) caste of the Gagga clan, his father Bhaggava being the chaplain of the king of Kosala, and his mother called Mantānī.
+In most texts, Aṅgulimāla is born in Sāvatthī, in the brahman (priest) caste of the Garga clan, his father Bhaggava being the chaplain of the king of Kosala, and his mother called Mantānī.
 According to commentarial texts, omens seen at the time of the child's birth (the flashing of weapons and the appearance of the "constellation of thieves" in the sky) indicate that the child is destined to become a brigand.
 As the father is interpreting the omens for the king, the king asks whether the child will be a lone brigand or a band leader.
-When Bhaggava replies that he will be a lone brigand, the king decides to let him live.
+When Bhaggava replies that he will be a lone brigand, the king lets him live.

 Buddhaghosa relates that the father names the child Ahiṃsaka, meaning 'the harmless one'.
 This is derived from the word ahiṃsa (non-violence), because no-one is hurt at his birth, despite the bad omens.
 The commentary by Dhammapāla states that he is initially named Hiṃsaka ('the harmful one') by the worried king, but that the name is later changed.

 Having grown up, Ahiṃsaka is handsome, intelligent and well-behaved.
 His parents send him to Taxila to study under a well-known teacher.
 There he excels in his studies and becomes the teacher's favorite student, enjoying special privileges in his teacher's house.
 However, the other students grow jealous of Ahiṃsaka's speedy progress and seek to turn his master against him.
 To that end, they make it seem as though Ahiṃsaka has seduced the master's wife.
 Unwilling or unable to attack Ahiṃsaka directly, the teacher says that Ahiṃsaka's training as a true brahman is almost complete, but that he must provide the traditional final gift offered to a teacher and then he will grant his approval.
 As his payment, the teacher demands a thousand fingers, each taken from a different human being, thinking that Aṅgulimāla will be killed in the course of seeking this grisly prize.
 According to Buddhaghosa, Ahiṃsaka objects to this, saying he comes from a peaceful family, but eventually the teacher persuades him.
 But according to other versions, Ahiṃsaka does not protest against the teacher's command.

-In another version of the story, the teacher's wife tries to seduce Ahiṃsaka.
+In another story version, the teacher's wife tries to seduce Ahiṃsaka.
 When the latter refuses her advances, she is spiteful and tells the teacher Ahiṃsaka has tried to seduce her.
 The story continues in the same way.